cloudflare/cloudflare-docs/content/reference-architecture/architectures/security.md

 ##### Fuzzing (vulnerability scanning)
 Fuzzing is an automated testing method used by malicious actors that uses various combinations of data and patterns to inject invalid, malformed, or unexpected inputs into a system.
 The malicious user hopes to find defects and vulnerabilities that can then be exploited.
 Cloudflare WAF leverages machine learning to detect attempts to bypass security policies.
 The WAF attack score complements managed rules and highlights the likeliness of an attack.

-Bot Management can be used to detect potentially malicious bots automating vulnerability scanning.
+Bot Management can detect potentially malicious bots by automating vulnerability scanning.
 With API Gateway, customers can employ schema validation and sequence mitigation to prevent the automated scanning and fuzzing techniques with APIs.

 Products: [WAF](/waf/), [Bot Management](/bots/), [API Gateway](/api-shield/api-gateway/)